kbali1/cse15l-lab-reports/LabReport3.md

         might make.
 Truth is the basis for the power of a whistleblower, one that can withstand the assault of unprecedented odds against being heard put forth by that sum of political power,

 When I used the grep command and typed "THAT" without the `-i` option, it did not return anything because the grep command alone is case sensistive.
-However, when I used `-i`, with "THAT", the terminal printed out all the lines with the word that.
+However, when I used `-i`, with "THAT", the terminal printed out all the lines with the string "that".

     $ grep "The" pmed.0020281.txt